melmi/markdowncv/readme.md

 My CV in markdown.
-It is an effort to generate nice html resume from a markdown file.
+It is also an effort to generate a nice html resume from markdown.

 The CSS I made tries to mimic `STRIPPED DOWN RESUME TEMPLATE` by [Matt Brown](http://thingsthatarebrown.com/).